The Mouth is Not the Brain: Bridging Energy-Based World Models and Language Generation: Proposed Model

-The world model is implemented as a DBM with one visible layer and $L$ hidden layers.
-As in this study, consumer behavior, where the field dealing with discrete events, the co-occurrence structure between attributes (i.e., the occurrence relationships among brand preferences, price ranges, and evaluations by perspective) constitutes a more fundamental “structure of the world” than the temporal transitions observed in prior research.

-The visible layer has $J$ units, representing consumer behavior as a one-hot encoded binary vector (e.g., brand name, price tier, user rating, and other contextual signals such as repeated purchases).
-The $l$-th hidden layer contains $H_l$ units for $l = 1, \ldots, L$.
-For notational convenience, we define $h^{(0)} \equiv v$ and $H_0 \equiv J$.
-The energy function of the DBM is defined as:
+The world model is implemented as a DBM with one visible layer ($J$ units) and $L=2$ hidden layers ($H_l$ units each).
+The visible layer represents consumer behavior as a one-hot encoded binary vector (brand, price tier, rating, contextual signals).
+The energy function is: